Arkar-Aung/magicConverter/README.md

 ###Usage

 Press right click on the text which you want to convert.
+It works on either input or text on webpage.

 <img src="magicConverter.png" alt="screenshot" />